aspose-words/Aspose.Words-API-References/english/net/aspose.words/headerfootercollection/toarray/_index.md

 linktitle: ToArray
 articleTitle: ToArray
 second_title: Aspose.Words for .NET
 description: HeaderFooterCollection ToArray method.
-Copies all HeaderFoorters from the collection to a new array of HeaderFoorters in C#.
+Copies all HeaderFooters from the collection to a new array of HeaderFooters in C#.
 type: docs
 weight: 30
 url: /net/aspose.words/headerfootercollection/toarray/
 ---
 ## HeaderFooterCollection.ToArray method

-Copies all `HeaderFoorter`s from the collection to a new array of `HeaderFoorter`s.
+Copies all `HeaderFooter`s from the collection to a new array of `HeaderFooter`s.

 ```csharp
 public HeaderFooter[] ToArray()